PierreQuevreux/model_M2/README.md

 # model_M2
-Models used in the article "Impact of nutrient cycling on food web stability"
+Models used in the article "Interplay between the paradox of enrichment and nutrient cycling in food webs"

 Program coded in C++ and using the GSL ODE solver (v 1.13).

 # Foodchain
-Simulation of a tri-trophic food chain with a primary producer, a herbivore and a carnivore.
+Simulation of a food chain.
 The program records the dynamics of the biomasses and nutrients.
-The data for a diagram of bifurcation are also produced (calculations of local extrema along parameter gradients).

 # Foodweb
-Simulation of a complex food web with up to 50 interactin species.
+Simulation of a complex food web with up to 50 interacting species.
 The global flows of matter and the average biomasses are recorded.
 Time dynamics of species are also recorded.
+The code uses the openMP library for parallel calculation.

-# Foodweb_simulation
+# Figures.R
-Simulations testing the effect of nutrient cycling along an enrichment gradient.
-Only the general data such as average species biomasses, coefficients of variation or global flows are recorded.
+R code to produce the figures of the article

 Each program stores the data in a "data" or "results" folder containing a README.txt detailing the recorded variables and parameters.